 Now I’ve completed my Skillshare review, I can no longer resist the temptation to go back to my original analogy, describing Skillshare as a “Netflix for learning.”

 Unlimited access to nearly 30,000 courses for less than ten bucks per month is a great deal, even though the quality of them can vary.
-Thanks to the free trial, you can try (extensively) before you buy, making Skillshare well worth a look if you have a thirst for knowledge.
-It’s especially good if you like the idea of having the freedom to flit around learning about a whole range of different topics.

 For some, however, this wealth of choice could be a disadvantage.
 I can imagine people skipping from one course to another, never settling on any one topic.
 The fact that these courses aren’t “official” (even though some are created by companies and industry names) also means that while this training will teach you new skills, it’s not going to bolster a resumé.